Most business owners know that retaining customers is valuable, but just how valuable is it?

 Glossier, a beauty company, has tapped into the concept of implicit egoism by communicating their values clearly and often to their customers.
 People unconsciously gravitate toward companies that have the positive attributes and values that they associate with themselves.
 Through a combination of social media, influencer endorsements and strategic marketing Glossier has created a cult-like following.

 Customer service is so much more than solving customers’ problems, it’s being available when customers need you and speaking through channels they are familiar with.
-Companies who make customer service a priority enjoy fierce brand loyalty.
+Companies who make customer service using a customer service CRM a priority enjoy fierce brand loyalty.

 6. Embrace new technology.